kedacore/keda-docs/content/docs/2.2/scalers/mssql.md

 - `connectionStringFromEnv` - The name of an environment variable containing a valid MSSQL connection string.

-Or provide more detailed information:
+Or provide more detailed connection parameters explicitly (a connection string will be generated for you at runtime):

 - `host` - The hostname of the MSSQL instance endpoint.
 - `port` - The port number of the MSSQL instance endpoint.